10 Popular Coworking Spaces in the Arab World

 MAKE Business Hub (Dubai)

-ADDED: Oasis500 (Amman)
+Oasis500 (Amman)

-Oasis500’s new location offers a spacious and friendly atmosphere with a series of small meeting rooms, offices, large desk space, and a conference room for entrepreneurs and new startups.
-The space also offers member entrepreneurs invitations to skills training workshops and events.
-It's a great spot for events in Amman- we held our recent Mix n’ Mentor Jordan event here; they even have a slide to get from one floor to another.
-WamdaCard members benefit from exclusive benefits at Oasis500.
+Oasis500, one of the region's very first tech accelerators, offers a spacious and friendly atmosphere with a series of small meeting rooms, offices, large desk space, and a conference room for entrepreneurs and new startups.
+The space, which has supported tech startups since 2009, also offers member entrepreneurs invitations to skills training workshops and events.
+It's a great spot for events in Amman- we held our first Mix n’ Mentor Jordan event here; the space even has a slide descending from the top floor, for those moments when entrepreneurs need to get around quickly or just brainstorm.

 The Pavilion Downtown Dubai (Dubai)